-Ménière’s disease is thought to be caused by an abnormality within the inner ear.
-Researchers have found a strong link between the disease and migraines that involve the inner ear.
-They have also found that certain risk factors can increase the chances of somebody developing Ménière’s disease.
+Ménière's disease traditionally had been thought to be caused by an abnormality within the inner ear.
+Research by Dr. Djalilian and his team at UC Irvine has found a strong link between the disease and migraine that involve the inner ear.
+They have also found that certain risk factors can increase the chances of somebody developing Ménière's disease.
 Such risk factors include the following:

 Having relatives with Ménière's disease

 Having relatives with a history of migraines, headaches or motion sickness